It’s October, which means it’s almost Halloween, which means I’m allowed to tell you a horror story.

 “I don’t know.”
 He thought for a minute.
 “I mean, we’re here now.
 We can give it a try.
 That long drive might have just made her tired.”

-P is an independent little thing who always wants to RUN ahead of us wherever we go and then waits for us to scream, “Peaches!
+P is an independent little thing who always wants to RUN ahead of us wherever we go and then waits for us to scream, “P!
 Too far!”, but today she wanted to sit in the stroller.
 It was a bit of a walk from the parking lot to the patch, and eventually the hard-packed dirt turned into a trail of two-inch-deep gravel.
 The wheels sank into the stones; this made the stroller impossible to push with P’s extra weight, so she had to get out and walk again for a little while.

 The pumpkin patch was actually a really cool place.
 There were pony rides, in fact, and a corn maze and a little train to pull the kids and about a dozen other things P would normally love.